wafzynothinIV/my-minimalist-hyprlock-style/README.md

 - Random Fact When You Clone That: ![random fact](https://github.com/user-attachments/assets/ada08bb0-5156-4034-877a-05feefa4d2a2)
 - want a separate? alright, [here the separated version](https://github.com/wafzynothinIV/my-minimalist-hyprlock-style/releases)

+> [IMPORTANT!]
+> - the "/path/to/image" in the label background, is using picture/image file path/directory on your system.
+> - the "-YourFavoriteCharacterName♡" in the label essential, put you favorite character name in that. (i have issue)
+> - never change anything or it will broken. (idk)

 # Preview
 - With "fade_on_empty = false" ![preview with "fade_out_empty = false"](https://github.com/user-attachments/assets/dbcc392a-60d8-4fce-99d6-e3fd5aa0a5ec)
 - With "fade_on_empty = true" ![preview with "fade_out_empty = true"](https://github.com/user-attachments/assets/98f48337-d85e-4727-9c8b-f5db760a3486)
+-